XRPLF/xrpl-dev-portal/docs/tutorials/javascript/amm/add-assets-to-amm.md

 This code checks if you're trying to add one or both assets, and then modifies the `AMMDeposit` transaction to be either a single or double-asset deposit.

-The function to update LP balance checks the AMM to get the unique AMM account, which acts as its own issuer of LP tokens.
-It then checks your wallet balance and gets the LP token value by matching it with the AMM issuer.

 {% code-snippet file="/_code-samples/quickstart/js/ripplex12-add-to-amm.js" from="// Deposit assets to existing AMM." before="// Vote on AMM trading fees" language="js" /%}

 ### Vote on Trading Fees

 Trading fees are applied to any transaction that interacts with the AMM.
-The act of voting is straightforward and only requires you to hold the AMM LP tokens before submitting a vote.
+As with the `addAssets()` function, this one checks the combination of assets provided to modifty the `ammVote` transaction.

 {% code-snippet file="/_code-samples/quickstart/js/ripplex12-add-to-amm.js" from="// Vote on AMM trading fees" before="// Calculate the value of your LP tokens." language="js" /%}

-### Calculate Value of LP Tokens

-There isn't a dedicated method to calculate how much you can redeem your LP tokens for, but the math isn't too complicated.
-The percentage of the total LP tokens in circulation that you own qualifies you for the same percentage of the total assets in the AMM.

-{% code-snippet file="/_code-samples/quickstart/js/ripplex12-add-to-amm.js" from="// Calculate the value of your LP tokens." before="// Withdraw by redeeming LP tokens." language="js" /%}

 ### Redeem Your LP Tokens

-Redeeming your LP tokens requires you to get the LP token issuer and currency code, both of which you can check using the `amm_info` method.
+The `calculateLP()` function gets the AMM account, which acts as its own issuer of LP tokens.
+It then checks your wallet balance and gets your LP token balance by matching it with the AMM issuer.
+Although there isn't a dedicated method to calculate what you can redeem your LP tokens for, the math to do so is simple.
+The function checks the percentage of LP tokens in circulation that you own, and then applies that same percentage to the total assets in the AMM to give you their redemption value.

+The code to redeem the LP tokens checks how many tokens you want to redeem, as well as the combination of assets to format `amm_info` and `AMMWithdraw`.

-{% code-snippet file="/_code-samples/quickstart/js/ripplex12-add-to-amm.js" from="// Withdraw by redeeming LP tokens." language="js" /%}
+{% code-snippet file="/_code-samples/quickstart/js/ripplex12-add-to-amm.js" from="// Calculate the value of your LP tokens." language="js" /%}